viya0507/viya0507/README.md

-# 👋 Hi, I’m Oviya (@viya0507)
+# 👋 Hii there !!

 Welcome to my GitHub profile!
-I’m a pre-final year **Electronics and Communication Engineering** student interested in leveraging technology to create impactful and sustainable solutions.
+I’m Oviya, a pre-final year E&C student passionate about merging tech and creativity to create sustainable solutions in renewable energy, telecom n design

 ---